Springing into AI - Part 6: Chat Client

 Solution

 From figure above, the user (that is us or a front end application), would be using the API endpoints we expose via our application.
-These API's would then internally make use of ChatClient offered as part of SpringAI configured to interact with a local running LLM.
+These API's would then internally make use of ChatClient offered as part of SpringAI configured to interact with an underlying chosen LLM.

 - Java: Amazon Corretto 17